 written by Nathan & Kelli

 Marriage is important because both of us need a partner who is able to help us in all the ways we need.
-Our partner shares our burdens, pushes us when needed, calms us when we get upset or overwhelmed, listens when we need to talk, advises us when we are unsure, steadies us when we go astray, and loves us unconditionally.
+Someone who shares our burdens yet pushes us when needed.
+Someone who knows us well enough to calm us down when we are overwhelmed or upset.
+Someone who can steady us when we are struggling and love us unconditionally.

 This is a big job and it can only be done well by someone who is truly committed and desires to understand us.
 This ability to understand someone else requires significant effort.
 It requires paying attention.
 It requires communication.
 It requires a genuine interest in their concerns, their fears, their joy, and how they think.
 This ability to truly understand another person is true intimacy.